bmalvo/Stopwatch/README.md

    npm install

 ## Live Demo
 Want to see the result?
-Check out the live demo here: [Simple CV](https://skonieczny-stopwatch.netlify.app)
+Check out the live demo here: [Stopwatch](https://skonieczny-stopwatch.netlify.app)

 Feel free to contribute or reach out with any questions!